simianarmy/threejs-boids/README.md

 # threejs-boids

-Attempt at GPU boids in Three.js
+My attempt at GPU-rendered boids without looking at examples